polysemy-research/polysemy/README.md

       $ \case
 ```

-Likewise it will give you tips on what to do if you forget a `TypeApplication`
-or forget to handle an effect.

-Don't like helpful errors?
-That's OK too - just flip the `error-messages`
-flag and enjoy the raw, unadulterated fury of the typesystem.

 ## Necessary Language Extensions

 You're going to want to stick all of this into your `package.yaml` file.